 Integrate authentication into PHP

 This guide shows how to create a simple PHP application and secure it with authentication powered by Ory.
-You can use this guide with both Ory Network and self-hosted Ory software.
+The guide provides the setup for using Ory Network, but the code can be used with both Ory Network and self-hosted Ory software.

 This guide is perfect for you if: